privacyguides/privacyguides.org/docs/dns.md

         tshark -r /tmp/dns.pcap
         ```

-If you ran the Wireguard command above the top pane shows the "[frames](https://en.wikipedia.org/wiki/Ethernet_frame)", and the bottom pane shows all the data about the selected frame.
-Enterprise filtering and monitoring solutions (such as those purchased by governments) can do the process automatically, without human interaction and can aggregate those frames to produce statistical data useful to the network observer.
+If you run the Wireguard command above, the top pane shows the "[frames](https://en.wikipedia.org/wiki/Ethernet_frame)", and the bottom pane shows all the data about the selected frame.
+Enterprise filtering and monitoring solutions (such as those purchased by governments) can do the process automatically, without human interaction, and can aggregate those frames to produce statistical data useful to the network observer.

 | No. | Time     | Source    | Destination | Protocol | Length | Info                                                                   |
 |-----|----------|-----------|-------------|----------|--------|------------------------------------------------------------------------|